| HRLPC Home | Distance | Maintained By | Parking | Trail Walk | Trail Restrictions |

 the river on our big steel footbridge.

-The trail next turns right on the other end of the river, and then sharply right again, and finally upstream under
+The trail next turns right on the other end of the bridge, and then sharply right again, and finally upstream under

 the big footbridge.

-The path follows the river in a low floodplain meadow, on a woodchip course behind Morande Motors, up a slope and
+The path follows the river in a low floodplain meadow, on a woodchip course behind Lynch Used Vehicles, up a slope and

 along the rear of Kohl's store back to the starting point.

-Flora seen on the Oakland Trail include red maple, cottonwood, alder, phragmites, Japanese knotweed, black cherry,
+Flora seen on the Oakland Trail include red maple, cottonwood, alder, phragmities, Japanese knotweed, black cherry,

 buttonbush, goldenrod, jewelweed, purple loosestrife, multiflora roses, viburnum, Queen Anne's lace, wild cucumber, trout